keboola/connection-docs/components/data-apps/index.md

 ### Debugging App Deployment
 If the data app's deployment job fails, you can see the logs from its container in the events log of the deployment job.
-For example, a conflict of the specified packages:
+For example, there may be a conflict with the specified packages:

 {: .image-popup}
 ![Secrets](/components/data-apps/data_apps-job_error_log.png)